aksharkatariya/aksharkatariya/README.md

 I have [attached](https://drive.google.com/drive/folders/1Y57WOsFXxB-gBIN4Q57eYH5Q-HVHnvII?usp=sharing) the code and a few sample plots of various countries.

 ## My Writing Portfolio
+### 1. Capitalism and Pandemics- Beyond Correlation (August 2020)
-### 1. I stood 3rd in the article writing competition held by Miranda House, DU in August 2020.
+ I stood 3rd in the article writing competition held by Miranda House, DU in August 2020.
 I wrote on the relationship between capitalism and pandemics.
+### 2. The fall of Airlines; not literally (November 2019)
-### 2. [My Article](https://ecotalker.wordpress.com/2020/04/19/the-fall-of-airlines-not-literally/) on the airline industry's decline was published on the EcoTalker Blog of Arthashastra Journal.
+[My Article](https://ecotalker.wordpress.com/2020/04/19/the-fall-of-airlines-not-literally/) on the airline industry's decline was published on the EcoTalker Blog of Arthashastra Journal.